 SavvyCard is an online business card that makes working with

-Tap the Email button to contact Joan B. directly.
+Tap the Call, Text, or Email buttons to contact Christopher directly.

-Tap the Share button to share Joan B.'s SavvyCard with
+Tap the Share button to share Christopher's SavvyCard with

 anyone you think might be interested.

 Are you sure you want to remove this SavvyCard from your SavvyDecks?